-Modern and Mid-Century Modern furniture was designed in the period between 1933 and about the mid-'60s.
+Modern and midentury modern furniture were designed between 1933 and about the mid-'60s.
 The designs mirror the philosophical theories embraced by architects of the period: Some notable furniture designers, such as Mies van der Rohe, were celebrated for both their buildings and their chaise lounges.
 The Bauhaus movement in Germany inspired Le Corbusier's sinuous chaise of leather and tubular steel and Mies van der Rohe's iconic Barcelona chair with its chromed steel frame and tufted leather seats.
 Eames chairs used plastic and fiberglass in brightly colored, innovative bucket-style seats.
 Saarinen's graceful curving Tulip table and chairs blended synthetic materials and the pared-down essence of form.
 Today, you can furnish an entire home in Mid-Century Modern or mix a few prized pieces with simple contemporary designs.

 Breaking All the Rules